JohnEarnest/Decker/docs/decker.md

 end
 ```

 This approach to animation can be very convenient and flexible- just write ordinary code with loops and conditionals and insert a few `sleep[]` calls whenever you finish drawing a frame.
 The disadvantage, though, is that while our animation script is running, everything else in Decker grinds to a halt.
 The user can't click on buttons, edit fields, or even navigate to another card!
-Our single escape-hatch is the `pointer` interface, which gives us live-updating information about the mouse (or whatever pointing device is available) even while our script is running.
+Our escape-hatches are the `pointer` interface, which gives us live-updating information about the mouse (or whatever pointing device is available) even while our script is running, and the `gamepad` interface, which does the same for an abstract game controller.

 As a simple example, we could stop our `while` loop when the user clicks the mouse anywhere:
 ```lil